 We Are AFSCME

 AFSCME is the nation’s largest and fastest growing public services employees union.
-AFSCME’s members provide the vital services that make America happen.
+AFSCME’s 1.4 million members provide the vital services that make America happen.
 We are nurses, corrections officers, child care providers, EMTs, sanitation workers and more.
 With working members in hundreds of different occupations and retirees across the country, AFSCME advocates for fairness in the workplace, excellence in public services and prosperity and opportunity for all working families.

 AFSCME is a union comprised of a diverse group of people who share a common commitment to public service.
 For us, serving the public is not just a job, it’s a calling.
 An important part of our mission is to advocate for the vital services that keep our families safe and make our communities strong.
 We also advocate for prosperity and opportunity for all of America’s working families.
 We not only stand for fairness at the bargaining table — we fight for fairness in our communities and in the halls of government.